-Add, Delete, Edit, Locate (opens target window or plugin) and Animate target links for the selected Automation Clip (see icons):
+Add, Delete, Edit, Locate (opens target window or plugin) and Animate target links for the selected Automation Clip (see icons, left to right):

 - Add - Add targets to the selected Automation Clip.
 Click the [+] icon and tweak any number of targets and then click it again to stop adding.

 - Delete - Removes the selected target from the list.

 - Edit - Opens the Remote Control settings to change the link options.

 - Locate - Opens target window or plugin where the linked control resides.